-In line with previous research, we did find that the majority (69% of our subjects) of our participants found the HBP acceptable (Goold et al., 2000; Danis et al., 2004).
+In line with previous research, we found that the majority (69% of our subjects) of our participants found the HBP acceptable (Goold et al., 2000; Danis et al., 2004).
 We also replicated the positive level of support found by Huebner and colleagues (2006), but in a non-medical student population.
 However, we only partially replicated previous work on the effects of active versus passive instruction (Haidet et al., 2004; Michel et al., 2009; Weiger et al., 2019).
-We found that active learning was more effective, but only for subjects with higher numeracy.
+We found that active learning was more effective, but only for subjects with higher objective numeracy.
 Hadiet and colleagues (2004) found that active instruction was effective for mathematically focused content, we posit that this is due to high objective numeracy further improving the effect of active instruction.
 The large advantage that the more numerate have is exacerbated even further by active instruction using numbers.
 Addressing the lack of impact for low-numeracy subjects is necessary to bridge the understanding gap created by the high complexity of UHC.

+An alternative explanation for the gap in support for UHC between our ‘active’ and ‘passive’ intervention conditions in Study 2 is the differential impact that the Elaboration Likelihood Model (ELM) proposes each intervention would have (J. Kitchen et al., 2014).
+The ELM proposes that if the issue at hand is one where the subject lacks a stake, or a ‘low-elaboration’ condition, the subject will value the expertise of the expert, and take their word for it.
+Conversely, if the issue is one where the subject has much at stake, or a ‘high-elaboration’ condition, the subject will not simply take the expert’s information at face-value, and work to understand it further.
+As we did not directly measure the perception of the stakes for our subjects, it is plausible that subjects in our ‘passive’ intervention had high support for UHC due to being overly affected by the ‘expert’ opinion available in the UHC infographics.

 Study 2 provided mixed evidence regarding our mediational hypothesis.
 Both perceived equality as well as understanding of UHC strongly predicted support for UHC.
-However, our experimental intervention lowered perceived equality and neither condition influenced comprehensibility.
+However, our ‘active’ intervention had lower perceived equality than our ‘passive’ intervention and neither condition influenced comprehensibility.
 It is plausible that there is partial mediation of perceived equity on support for UHC.
-However, our intervention did not successfully improve perceptions of equity.
+However, our ‘active’ intervention did not successfully improve perceptions of equity.
 This is a repudiation of previous research by Hurst and colleagues (2018) regarding the HBP framework being perceived as fair.
 We were able to determine that comprehensibility is a strong predictor for support for UHC, but further research is necessary to determine how best to improve comprehensibility.

 We had no a-priori assumptions regarding the impacts of numeracy.
 Peters (2020) writes that objective numeracy measures the ability to use knowledge of basic probability and mathematics, as well as to communicate and interpret mathematical information.
 In comparison, subjective numeracy represents confidence in ability to understand mathematics, and the preference for numbers over words.
 Plausibly, those who lack objective numeracy, may find it difficult to engage in calculating and trading off options.
 Alternatively, more numerate individuals could engage more in a numbers-based activity, paying more attention and thus resulting in a larger effect.

-In our intervention, the main source of difficulty was ‘agonizing’ over distribution of resources for an ideal health plan.
-This is intentional, making realistic and difficult choices akin to those for health-care officials is the purpose of the exercise.
-Additionally, many individuals in our intervention condition expressed support and appreciation for the exercise.
-This provides further evidence that the HBP based active intervention was indeed successful at improving engagement.
-However, one consistent category of responses across both conditions expressed belief that the exercise was either politically motivated or had a strong intentional bias in its construction.
-To address this, we could present a HBP for a UHC in comparison to a set of standard private insurance plans.
-Additionally, measuring political affiliation could allow us to directly examine the effect of political motivation on support for UHC.

 Limitations